-St Eval Recycling Centre will reduce its carbon footprint by 6,152 tonnes over the next 20 years thanks to its new solar farm which was commissioned in May 2015.
+The three acre solar farm at St Eval Recycling Centre will enable the facility to reduce its carbon footprint by 6,000 tonnes over the next 20 years

 The owners of St Eval Recycling Centre, Chris and Karen Prynn, were looking for a renewable project for their land and initially explored the opportunity for a wind turbine.
 However, due to the site’s proximity to a listed church they proceeded with a solar farm, which is banked around the edge and hidden from view.

-CleanEarth own the solar farm and St Eval Recycling Centre receive a rental income for their land and use the majority of the generated electricity which is supplied through a CleanEarth Power Purchase Agreement at a unit cost below the businesses standard import price.
+CleanEarth own the solar farm and St Eval Recycling Centre use the majority of the generated electricity.
+This is supplied through a CleanEarth Power Purchase Agreement at a unit cost below the business’s standard import price.

 The entire team at CleanEarth have been supportive and proactive from the beginning of the project.
 We have maintained business as usual on site and now have the peace of mind that we have reduced our carbon footprint for the next 25 years.